-

 Extended domestic reverse charge

-From 2025, the domestic reverse charge will apply for all B2B supplies of goods and services made by non-established businesses if the recipient of the goods or the services is registered for VAT in the MS in which the VAT is due.
-It moves the burden of VAT payable to the buyer rather than the seller, meaning that the overseas seller does not need to register for VAT in the EU MS it is supplying to if the buyer is VAT registered in this MS.
+From 2025, the domestic reverse charge will apply for all B2B supplies of goods and services made by non-established and non-VAT-registered businesses if the recipient of the goods or the services is registered for VAT in the MS in which the VAT is due.
+It moves the burden of VAT payment to the buyer rather than the seller, meaning that the overseas seller does not need to register for VAT in the EU MS it is supplying to if the buyer is VAT registered in this MS.

 Currently, the domestic reverse charge is an optional provision included in Article 194 of the EU VAT Directive.
 It applies to B2B sales where the supplier is not established in the MS in which the VAT is due.